sharovse/value-db-autoconfigure-processor/README.md

 # Value-db-autoconfigure-processor
-Append to Spring Autowired @ValueDb Annotation
+Append to Spring Autowired @ValueDb Annotation.
+Your variable autowired value from BD over JDBC.

 Add depepency your project: